W-symmetry, topological vertex and affine Yangian: representations

-is satisfied and otherwise the parameters are generic (we thus have a codimension $1$ condition in the parameter space).
-In terms of $\lambda_j$ parameters, this is just statement that
+is satisfied and otherwise the parameters are generic (we thus have a codimension $1$ specialization in the $h_j$-parameter space).
+In terms of $\lambda_j$ parameters, this is just the statement that

-and this in turn is the well-known condition for restriction from $\mathcal{W}_{1+\infty}$ to $\widehat{\mathfrak{u}(1)} \times \mathcal{W}_N$.
+and this in turn is the well-known condition for truncation from $\mathcal{W}_{1+\infty}$ to $\widehat{\mathfrak{u}(1)} \times \mathcal{W}_N$.
 The vacuum character in this case is given by the function counting plane partitions which have height at most $N$.
-This is consistent with first state that violates this condition, a column of $N+1$ boxes in $x_3$ direction, becoming null.
-In the case of $N = 3$ this is illustrated in the figure \ref{h3null}.
+This is consistent with the fact that the first state that violates this condition (a column of $N+1$ boxes in $x_3$ direction) becomes null.
+In the case of $N = 3$ this truncation is illustrated in the figure \ref{h3null}.

 \paragraph{Codimension $2$ example - Lee-Yang minimal model}